Touting criticized study, White House presses FDA to authorize hydroxychloroquine — again

 “When future coronavirus vaccines come up for FDA approval, the public should have full confidence that the FDA will make the correct decision to protect the public health by ensuring that vaccines are safe and effective,” said David Boulware, an infectious-disease specialist at the University of Minnesota Medical School who conducted one of the major clinical trials on hydroxychloroquine.

-Peter Lurie, a former top FDA official during the Obama administration, agreed it was unlikely hydroxychloroquine would be reauthorized.
-“That would be an about face of an about face,” he said.
+Peter Lurie, a top FDA official during the Obama administration, agreed it was unlikely hydroxychloroquine would be reauthorized.
+“That would be an about-face of an about-face,” he said.
 Referring to the Washington suburb where the agency is located, he added, “White Oak will be suffering from dizziness if that keeps happening.”

-Ariana Eunjung Cha contributed to this story.
+Ariana Eunjung Cha contributed to this report.

 Read more: